Dhirajjjj/FinApp/README.md

     $ python feed.py

 ### AWS SNS Setup
-The notification are currently handled by simple notification service
+The notifications are currently handled by simple notification service

 > Login to your aws account
 > Create new sns topic